 - I am participating Early-Stage Researcher (Doctoral Scholarship) Marie Curie ITN Project, funded by the EU.
 This project, 'Resilience in East African Landscapes: Identifying critical threshold and sustainable trajectories – past, present and future (REAL)', funds more than a dozen doctoral students and involves collaboration between the University of Uppsala, University of York, University of Cologne, Ghent University, Centre National de la Recherche Scientifique, Paris, Jomo Kenyatta University of Agriculture and Technology, Nairobi, the University of Dar es Salaam, and Warwick University, and supports a variety of training workshops as well as original research on the environmental history of eastern Africa.
 The work of Warwick doctoral student Maxmillian Chuhila is supported through this award.
-Publications from this project are planned for 2016 and 2017.
+Publications from this project are planned for 2016.

 - I am participating in an ESRC-funded Seminar Series on British Africa Policy after Labour.
-This research network will involve six seminars in the UK over the coming three years, one to be hosted here at Warwick, as well as a seminar in Nairobi, hosted at the British Institute in Eastern Africa.
+This research network will involve six seminars, one hosted here at Warwick, as well as a seminar in Nairobi, hosted at the British Institute in Eastern Africa, scheduled for March 2016.
 The seminar involves partnerships with Chatham House, the Royal Africa Society, and the All-Part Parliamentary Group for Africa, as well as the universities of Sheffield, Birmingham, and Brookes Oxford.
-The Warwick seminar in this series is scheduled for September 2014.
+The Warwick seminar in this series took place in September 2014.

 - My work in connection with the High Court case brought against the British government by four Mau Mau veterans has resulted in the publication of two important articles in 2012, focusing on the subject of torture and abuse under British rule in Kenya, and another article on rape in wartime (to be published in 2016).
 A further article will, giving the background to the discovery of the "Migrated Archives" will appear in History Workshop Journal in the Autumn of 2015.
 A recent radio programme made about the case by the US Radiolab can be accessed at: http://www.radiolab.org/story/mau-mau/

-- Along with Dr David Turton, I am continuing to work on further publications from the AHRC-funded project on the social history and economic development of the Lower Omo Valley of southern Ethiopia, including a monograph planned for 2015.
+- Along with Dr David Turton, I am continuing to work on further publications from the AHRC-funded project on the social history and economic development of the Lower Omo Valley of southern Ethiopia.

 Current Research Assistant